-(Deemed to be Oniversity under section 5 or c 3007101, 13307 alternatives: Please type 1 for First t Class and Please e type 2 fo r Economy.
-If the user types 1, your application n should assign a seat in the first-class section (seats 1-5).
-If the user type es 2, your applica tion should d assign a seat in the economy section (seats 6-10 0).
-Your applicati on should then display a boarding pass indicating the perso on"s seat number and whet her it"s in the first-class or economy section of t the plane.
-Use a o ne-dimens sional array of primitive type Boolean to represer nt the seating cha rt of the pl lane.
-Initialize all the elements of the array to fals se to indicate that t all the se ats are empty.
-As each seat is assigned, set the co orresponding eler ment of the e array to true to indicate that the seat is no lo nger available.
-Y our appli cation should never assign a seat that has alre ady been assigne ed.
-When the economy section is full, your application sl hould ask the per son if it"s acceptable to be placed in the first-class secti ion (and vice ve ersa).
-If y res, make the appropriate seat assignment.
-If no , display the mes sage "Nex t flight leaves in 3 hours" 14.
+(Deemed to be University talant ordered to the GC 11ct, 1550) alternatives: Please type 1 for Firs st Class and Pleas e type 2 fo r Economy.
+If the user types 1, your application on should assign a seat in the first-class section (seats 1-5).
+If the user type es 2, your applica tion shoul d assign a seat in the economy section (seats 6-16 0).
+Your applicati on should then display a boarding pass indicating the person on"s seat number and whet her it"s in the first-class or economy section of t the plane.
+Use a c ne-dimens sional array of primitive type Boolean to represen nt the seating cha rt of the pl lane.
+Initialize all the elements of the array to fal lse to indicate that t all the se ats are empty.
+As each seat is assigned, set the c corresponding eler ment of the e array to true to indicate that the seat is no lo onger available.
+Y Your appli cation should never assign a seat that has alre eady been assign ed.
+When the economy section is full, your application s should ask the per son if it"s acceptable to be placed in the first-class sect tion (and vice ve ersa).
+If y es, make the appropriate seat assignment.
+If no o, display the mes sage "Nex t flight leaves in 3 hours" 14.
 Net Banking Application - Obje ect based concep ts, Netwo rking, JDBC, 2 hours JSF/Swing 15.
-Cryptography schemes for encodic concepts, Networking, - 2 hours 16.
-Chat for Multiuser - Object based of concepts, Networ king, JSF/S Swing 2 hours 17.
-Data mining algorithms to analyst framework, AWT/Swing yse medical dat a - Files s, Collection 2 hours Total Lab oratory Hours 34 hours - 05-03-2016 App roved by Academic Council 40 th Date 18-03-2016
+Cryptography schemes for encod concepts, Networking, ling of secret ima ige/text - Object based 2 hours 16.
+Chat for Multiuser - Object based concepts, Networ king, JSF/ Swing 2 hours 17.
+Data mining algorithms to anal framework, AWT/Swing lyse medical dat a - Files s, Collection 2 hours Total Lab oratory Hours 34 hours ommended by Board of Studies 05-03-2016 App roved by Academic Council 40 th Date 18-03-2016